Omarosa releases purported secret recording of Chief of Staff John Kelly 'threatening' her in the Situation Room

 Omarosa Manigault-Newman, the ex-reality star and former Trump aide who has since acccused the president of racism, on Sunday released what she claimed was a secret recording of White House Chief of Staff John Kelly "threatening" her in the White House Situation Room.

+But White House officials pushed back immediately, saying Manigault-Newman's termination for alleged ethical violations was handled appropriately and charging that she would have flagrantly violated security protocols by taping Kelly in the highly secured room in the basement of the West Wing.

+“The very idea a staff member would sneak a recording device into the White House Situation Room, shows a blatant disregard for our national security – and then to brag about it on national television further proves the lack of character and integrity of this disgruntled former White House employee,” White House Press Secretary Sarah Sanders said on Sunday evening.

 In the recording, Kelly purportedly calls for Manigault-Newman's "friendly departure" from the administration without any "difficulty in the future relative to your reputation."
-According to Manigault-Newman, Kelly continued by saying that things could "get ugly" for her, and that she had recorded the conversation because otherwise no one would believe her.
+According to the tape, Kelly continued by saying that things could get "ugly" for her, and that she was "open to some legal action" for conduct that would merit a court martial if she were in the military.

 That comment was a "very obvious ... threat," Manigault-Newman told NBC's "Meet the Press."
+She said she had recorded the conversation because otherwise no one would believe her.

+"We've got to talk to you about leaving the White House," Kelly apparently says in the tape.
+"It's come to my attention over the last few months that there's been some pretty, in my opinion, significant integrity issues related to you and the use of government vehicles and some other issues."

-That Manigault-Newman had apparently managed to record a conversation in the White House's highly secured Situation Room, which is the nerve center of sensitive government military operations, alarmed analysts Sunday.
+The possibility that Manigault-Newman had managed to record a conversation in the White House's high-tech Situation Room, which is the nerve center of sensitive government military operations, alarmed analysts Sunday.

 "This is a HUGE security violation.
-HUGE," wrote Laura Rosenberger, the director of the Alliance for Security Democracy, on Twitter Sunday.
+HUGE," wrote Laura Rosenberger, the director of the Alliance for Securing Democracy and a former Hillary Clinton adviser, on Twitter.
 "Makes you wonder what other kinds of security breaches are occurring under this White House."

+Others questioned why Kelly would have fired Manigault-Newman in the Situation Room, which is ordinarily reserved for national security matters.

+In January, shortly after Manigault-Newman's firing, the White House announced a new policy banning staff and guests in the West Wing from using personal cellphones, citing concerns about the "security and integrity" of White House "security systems."

+OMAROSA USED 'STRICTLY FORBIDDEN' WHITE HOUSE CAR SERVICE FOR COMMUTE, REPORT SAYS

-In the audio recording, when Manigault-Newman asks if Trump is aware of her pending termination, Kelly purportedly tells her that "this is a non-negotiable discussion" and that her termination was related to "pretty serious integrity violations."
+In the audio recording, when Manigault-Newman asks if Trump was aware of her pending termination, Kelly purportedly tells her that "this is a non-negotiable discussion" and that her firing was related to "pretty serious integrity violations."

 Manigault-Newman on Sunday called on Kelly to publicly disclose her employee records to back up that claim.